"Philologica Jassyensia" is included in the following international databases:

 MLA International Bibliography (www.mla.org)

 "Philologica Jassyensia" was accredited by the Romanian Ministry of Education and Research in Category B+ (cod CNCSIS 695) until 31 Decembber 2011.
-Starting with 1 January 2012 it is accredited in C Category, according to CNCS.
-Starting with the CNCS evaluation from December 2012, "Philologica Jassyensia" was awarded Category B.
+Starting with 1 January 2012 it was accredited in C Category, according to CNCS.
+Starting with the CNCS evaluation from December 2012, "Philologica Jassyensia" was awarded Category B. Starting with the CNCS evaluation from December 2020, "Philologica Jassyensia" was awarded Category A.

 The authors of the articles published in this journal are university professors and researchers who have specialized in the area of philological national and international studies.
 The Academic Committee of the journal is formed of outstanding Romanian and foreign personalities.
 "Philologica Jassyensia" fills a gap concerning specialized publications as it establishes a balance between two vectors: the need to promote Romanian research abroad and the necessity that the Romanian scholars should have the opportunity of reading the results of the studies written by their foreign colleagues regarding Romanian culture both on its structural level and on its relationships with other cultural areas.